 As an experienced actor with both theatre and screen credits, I take every opportunity to improve my craft.
 For the past two years I explored the teachings of Meisner, Adler and Strasberg under acting coach Tom Kibbe and attended workshops and masterclasses in Bow Street with Gerry Grennell and Cathy Brady.

-Recently I appeared in Peter Foott’s The Young Offenders and Whit Stillman’s Love & Friendship.
-On television I am in episodes of Red Rock, Vikings and Penny Dreadful.
+I have appeared in Peter Foott’s The Young Offenders and Whit Stillman’s Love & Friendship, and on television I am in episodes of Red Rock, Vikings and Penny Dreadful.

 |Shem The Penman Sings Again||Shem / James Joyce||Padraig Trehy||Pooleen Productions Limited|